-You will receive a choice out of two different warm up types, designed to help increase heart rate and mobility and prepare your body for your workout.
-These are:
+You will receive a choice from two different warm-up types that have been designed to help increase your heart rate and mobility, as well as prepare your body for the workout.
+These include:

 - Cardio: low-intensity cardio, such as walking, jogging, cycling etc.

-- Cardio & Movement: combination of low-intensity cardio, dynamic stretches, and movements that better help you prepare for your workout
+- Cardio & Movement: a combination of low-intensity cardio, dynamic stretches, and movements that help better prepare you for your workout.

-You will find a brief description of each of the above to help you choose the best warm up for the style of workout you’re about to complete!
-You can change your warm up preference before each workout.
+You will find a brief description of each of the above to help you choose the best warm-up for the style of workout you’re about to complete!
+You can change your warm-up preference at the beginning of each workout.

 Activation (8 minutes)

-Activation incorporates cardio movements to increase your heart rate, as well as focus-specific movement exercises to promote increased mobility.
+Activation incorporates cardio movements to increase your heart rate, as well as focus-specific movement exercises, to promote increased mobility.
 You will complete two circuits lasting 4 minutes each.
 Each circuit contains two exercises and your aim will be to complete as many laps as you can in each circuit, alternating between the two exercises.